Washington, A History in Short Stories

-Dante Marioni, Artist
+Dante Marioni, Being Centered

 Dante is still pushing the creative limits of glass art in his Seattle studio and is at the top of the 3rd generation of “Maestros”.
 His Italian mentor influences show in everything he creates.
 His story is remarkable, being at the right place with the right people at the right time.
 In interviewing Lino Tagliapietra on March 16th 2023 while his last visit to Seattle about Dante, he says “If Dante was in Murano working in a factory, he would be called a Super Mastero, the top in all of Murano for sure the Primo Piazza the first one”.
 He also says “A film on Dante is very important so the world outside of Seattle and glass collectors can see what this man can create artistically.